GabrielDA7/cms-esgi/README.md

   ajax list with item = 5 and order = desc / columns=dateInserted

-errors == false print "the content has been added"

 add a label which is the key of the input where it is a SELECT (for the installation : back template / front template we don't know)